FAQs, Helps, and Extras

 No. This is an optional resource to help with ease and speed for memorizing multiplication facts.

 Yes, at least to start.
-It is so tempting to just play the songs and not open the books, but your child’s progress will not be as fast if you do so.
+It is so tempting to just play the songs and not have your student look at the books, but your child’s progress will not be as fast if you do so.
 Music evokes emotion and memory.
 If your child can connect a multiplication fact not only to the words of a song, but also to the picture and written numbers, memorization and retention are greatly improved because the music will not only spark an auditory memory of the multiplication fact but also a visual memory.
-We cannot suggest strongly enough that your child at least start with the books as he or she sings along with the songs so that those images and numbers are in his or her mind while listening to the songs.
+We cannot suggest strongly enough that your child at least start with the books, whether viewing them on-screen or the printable PDF booklets, as he or she sings along with the songs so that those images and numbers are in his or her mind while listening to the songs.
 Once you have used the books for a while, playing the music without the books at times is acceptable.

 No, the program is most effective when it is at least started with the books so that children have the visual learning reinforcement in their minds, as well as the audio.
 Thus, because we do not recommend completing the program without the books, we do not sell the songs separately, even for those who only want the songs.